Why formative assessment works

 There are many ways to easily gather formative assessment data before, during and after a particular sequence of learning.
 Some quick tools to do this include:

-• Traffic light cards – after instructional tasks, ask students to hold up the card that corresponds with their level of understanding (Green = good to go, yellow = needs some clarification, red = did not understand).
+- Traffic light cards – after instructional tasks, ask students to hold up the card that corresponds with their level of understanding (green = good to go, yellow = need some clarification, red = did not understand).

 The relationship between formative assessment and feedback